Laparoscopic Roux-en-Y Gastric Bypass in Reno

 Laparoscopic Roux-en-Y gastric bypass (LRYGB) is a more complicated procedure than LAGB.
 It involves creation of a small stomach pouch and an outlet from the pouch directly into the upper intestine, where nutrients are absorbed.
 By doing this, the majority of the stomach is bypassed, and the pouch, which has less volume than the stomach did, fills more quickly and makes the person feel full and eat less.

 Gastric bypass also intentionally reduces the absorption of some nutrients into the bloodstream.
 This is because the enzymes that allow our bodies to break down and digest nutrients come from the stomach and the pancreas.
 After bypass, these enzymes travel downstream and don’t come into contact with the food eaten until later in the digestive process.
-Usually Dr. Sasse creates a length of intestine of 100 cm, although sometimes he creates longer segments for higher BMI patients.
+Board certified bariatric surgeon, Dr. Sasse, creates a length of intestine of 100 cm, although sometimes he creates longer segments for higher BMI Reno patients.

 This first part of the intestine is not absorbing nutrients as it would normally because there are no digestive stomach and pancreatic enzymes present over the length of the first 100 cm.
 After that distance of intestinal length, the enzymes join the digesting food, and normal absorption of nutrients begins in the remaining length of the intestine.

 Dr. Sasse believes that you make your own success by hard work and determination, but one reason LRYGB works for so many people is that the restrictive nature of the pouch limits the amount of food that can be eaten – there simply isn’t room in the stomach any longer to allow the person to overeat.
 The same kinds of hormonal, psychological and nerve-mediated weight-loss signals may be at work as we described for LAGB.
 In addition, malabsorption causes fewer of the calories eaten to actually be absorbed into the bloodstream and into the body to be burned or stored as fat.